aroess/mx-editor/README.md

 # MX Text Edtior #

-Mx is a minimalistic text editor with emacs keybindings.
+Mx is a minimalistic text editor with emacs-like keybindings.
 It depends only on the GNU C core libraries.
-This is still experimental so backup your files before editing.
+This is a toy text editor so better backup your files before trying it out.
 It is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl.html).
 Please refer to the LICENSE file for detailed information.

-### Compiling and running (Ubuntu 16.04 and 18.04/Debian jesse) ###
+### Compiling and running ###
 ```
-sudo apt install build-essential git
 git clone https://github.com/aroess/mx-editor
 cd mx-editor
 make